WLHS-Programming1-2024/Class-Code/Unit-4-Code/Unit4HW2/Unit4HW2.md

 Starter code can be found in [Unit4HW2.py](https://github.com/WLHS-Programming1-2024/Class-Code/blob/main/Unit-4-Code/Unit4HW2/Unit4HW2.py).
 Please use this code to start.

-You must do 5 test for each function.
+You must do 5 test for each function for full credit.
 Be sure to test a variety of numbers.
 Do not do user input for these tests.
 See the sample input.

 ## Problem 1
 Write a function called number_classifier that takes two numbers as parameters.
 The program should print the relation between the two numbers, which will be one of the following: